The Worst Witch (2017 TV series)

-The Worst Witch is a fantasy drama children's television series.
-Based on novel series of the same name published in 1974 by Jill Murphy, the series follows Mildred Hubble (Bella Ramsey (series 13), Lydia Page (series 4)) and her friends Maud Spellbody (Meibh Campbell (series 1), Megan Hughes (series 24) and Enid Nightshade (Tamara Smart) and rivals Ethel Hallow (Jenny Richardson), Drusilla Paddock (Tallulah Milligan) and Felicity Foxglove's (Dagny Rollins) adventures and education at Cackle's Academy under caring headmistress Miss Cackle (Clare Higgins) and strict deputy headmistress Miss Hardbroom (Raquel Cassidy).
-It is the fifth adaptation of The Worst Witch series after the 1986 television film, the 1998 television series, the 2001 television spin-off and the 2005 television spin-off.
+The Worst Witch is a fantasy drama children's television series that aired on CBBC and ZDF from 11 January 2017 to 20 April 2020, with each series being later available to stream on Netflix.
+Based on the book series of the same name by Jill Murphy, the series follows Mildred Hubble (Bella Ramsey, season one to three, and Lydia Page, season four) and her friends Maud Spellbody (Meibh Campbell and Megan Hughes) and Enid Nightshade (Tamara Smart), and rivals Ethel Hallow (Jenny Richardson), Drusilla Paddock (Tallulah Milligan) on their adventures and education at Cackle's Academy under caring headmistress Miss Cackle (Clare Higgins) and strict deputy headmistress Miss Hardbroom (Raquel Cassidy).

-The series was an international co-production between CBBC, ZDF and Netflix.
 The series was made available to stream internationally on Netflix on 22 July 2017.
-It was available to members in the UK, Ireland and Germany after its premiere on CBBC and ZDF.
+It was available to members in the United Kingdom, Ireland and Germany after its premiere on CBBC and ZDF.
 The series premiered on CBBC on 11 January 2017.
 A second series began airing from 8 January 2018.
 The second series premiered on Netflix Australia on 27 July 2018.
 The third series began airing on 7 January 2019.
 The fourth series began airing on 27 January 2020.
 Netflix released the fourth series on 1 October 2020.

 Synopsis

 Series 1

 Mildred Hubble learns about magic and witching, discovering she is a witch despite coming from a non-witching family.
 With the help of her new friend Maud Spellbody, Mildred goes to an academy for witches and is admitted after she saves it from the headmistress Miss Cackle's evil sister Agatha whose magic is later taken away.
 Mildred struggles with tasks and work, not knowing about witching her whole life, unlike her classmates.
 She forms friendships with new girl Enid Nightshade but becomes Ethel Hallow's rival.
 Later, Mildred gets expelled for leaving the grounds without permission.
 Agatha comes to Cackle's, tricks Esmeralda, Ethel's older sister, into giving Agatha her magic and takes over as headmistress.
 Learning Agatha has become headmistress from her rival, Mildred returns to Cackle's, hoping to save it.
-After Agatha annihilates the school due to no one liking her, Mildred and her classmates perform a spell which reverses all of Agatha's spell.
-Mildred is brought back to Cackle's and finishes her first year.
+After Agatha annihilates the school due to no one liking her, Mildred and her classmates perform a spell which reverses all of Agatha's spell(ms .Cackle's sister) Mildred is brought back to Cackle's and finishes her first year.